Urine immunofixation is a test to look for abnormal proteins in urine.

 You will need to supply a clean-catch (midstream) urine sample.

 - Clean the area around where urine leaves the body.
 Men or boys should wipe the head of the penis.
 Women or girls should wash the area between the lips of the vagina with soapy water and rinse well.

-- Allow a small amount to fall into the toilet bowl as you start to urinate.
+- Allow a small amount of urine to fall into the toilet bowl as you start to urinate.
 This clears substances that may contaminate the sample.
-Catch about 1 to 2 ounces of urine in the clean container that you are given.
+Catch about 1 to 2 ounces (30 to 60 milliliters) of urine in the clean container that you are given.

 - Remove the container from the urine stream.

 - Give the container to the health care provider or assistant.